Every organization has its unique journey starting right from its inception. This was no different for Washington Advocates for Patient Safety (WAPS).

 WAPS members also serve on the Medical Device Epidemiology Network Initiative (MDEpiNet), a national patient panel to adviser FDA on medical device safety, the state Healthcare Associated Infections Advisory Committee, the Patient Safety Committee of the National Quality Forum, and a FDA advisory committee.
 WAPS members also worked with Washington State Bree Collaborative work group to develop care standards.
 In addition, in 2014, Governor Inslee appointed Yanling to be a public member serving on Washington State Medical Quality Assurance Commission.
 To see a list of our accomplishments, click here.

-As a volunteer organization, WAPS members devote countless hours going out into the community to educate the public on patient-centered care, patient empowerment, medication safety, and healthcare infection prevention.
+As a volunteer organization, WAPS members donate countless hours going out into the community to educate the public on patient-centered care, patient empowerment, medication safety, and healthcare infection prevention.
 They represent the true voice of patients working hard to help improve quality care and patient safety.